 Having a valid SSL certificate for your site is important for security and SEO.
-We want to help make sure you have all of the information you need to get your SSL certificate as easily as possible!
+We want to help make sure you have all of the information you need to get your SSL certificate as easily and as quickly as possible!

-When you add a custom domain to your site, our system will automatically attempt to issue a SSL certificate.
+When you add a custom domain to your site, our system will automatically attempt to issue an SSL certificate.
 If the attempt fails, we will retry every 10 minutes for the first 24 hours.
-If a certificate isn’t created within the first 24 hours, there could be a problem with the DNS for the domain.
+Then we will continue to try once every hour during the following two days.
+However, if a certificate isn’t created within the first 24 hours, there is most likely a misconfiguration with the DNS for the domain.
+You can fix this by following the advice below.

 You can check the status of your site’s certificate in